-This element points to a benchmark compliance check, in the language or system specified by the check element's system attribute.
-Exactly one of check-content or check-content-ref must appear in each check element.
-The href attribute identifies the document, and the optional name attribute may be used to refer to a particular part, element, or component of the document.
+This element points to a Benchmark compliance check, in the language or system specified by the check element's system attribute.
+At least one of check-content or check-content-ref must appear in each check element.
+The 'href' attribute identifies the document, and the optional name attribute may be used to refer to a particular part, element, or component of the document.

 Content: none

+Cardinality: 0-n

 Parent Elements: check

 Attributes: href, name

-none
+Child Elements: none